peterlefanulumsdaine/general-type-theories/README.md

 ### The interdependence of derivations and rules

-While a shape `σ` and a raw signature `Σ` may be given without many complications, there is considerable interdependence between inference rules because giving the evidence that a rule is well-formed requires one to provide derivations, but to know what a derivation is, we need to be given inference rules.
+While a scope `σ` and a raw signature `Σ` may be given without many complications, there is considerable interdependence between inference rules because giving the evidence that a rule is well-formed requires one to provide derivations, but to know what a derivation is, we need to be given inference rules.